Poecilotheria metallica: As pets

 This is a very fast, sometimes defensive tarantula that has the potential for medically significant venom.

 Conservation

 P. metallica is classified as Critically Endangered by the International Union for Conservation of Nature (IUCN) due to its occurrence in a single, small area in which habitat is rapidly degrading due to logging and firewood harvesting.
-Another threat identified by IUCN assessors is specimen collection for the pet trade.
-Population size is unknown, but the combination of its small natural range and the habitat threats indicate a declining population trend.
+Another threat identified by IUCN assessors is the collection of specimens for pet trade.
+Population size is unknown, but the combination of its small natural range and the habitat threats indicates a declining population trend.

+In April 2026, a dedicated, scientific survey was initiated by the Andhra Pradesh Forest Department in collaboration with the Eastern Ghats Wildlife Society, and with Wingham Wildlife Park, UK as a knowledge and technical partner.

+Wingham has experience in maintaining captive populations of Peacock Tarantula and will be offering its scientific expertise for the survey of the species within Nagarjunasagar Srisailam Tiger Reserve (NSTR).
+The species is the only blue species of genus Poecilotheria.
+The status survey of the species will map its habitat and population: How many are left, where they live and conditions needed for their survival.

+The Peacock Tarantula is listed under Schedule II of India’s Wildlife Protection Act, 1972, which provides it high protection against illegal collection, trade, and exploitation.

+According to the Andhra Pradesh Forest Department, "the Peacock Tarantula plays an important role as a predator of insects thereby helping to regulate pest populations and maintain ecological balance within its forest habitat.
+The findings will play a crucial role in informing long-term conservation strategies, habitat management plans, and policy interventions for the protection of this unique species."